 Friday GIS Lab sessions will be broadcast live at the above times and recorded for later review in Canvas.
-You should plan to attend the live Zoom sessions whenever possible.
+You are invited to attend the live Zoom session whenever possible.
+Joe will host "FRIS Afterhours" Zoom sessions for those who can't attend during the above times.